Funky Synth Stab Tutorial

 Funky Synth Designing

-Secondly, let’s address the filter section in which I will set two filters into serial rather than the parallel mode.
+Secondly, let's address the filter section, where I will set two filters into serial rather than parallel mode.
 After that, I will select low pass 2 for filter one and low pass 4 for filter two.
-Finally, I will drag the filter mix fader all the way down to mix 2.
+Finally, I will drag the filter mix fader down to mix 2.
 Here is how this section looks like after adjusting its parameters.

-Let’s move on to the envelope section.
-I recommend that we pay attention to envelope 4 and envelope 1 tabs.
-In envelope 4 section I will set a higher attack and somewhat higher release.
-Moving forward to envelope 1, I will set a very short attack and short release comparing to the previous one.
-Finally, I will bring the level parameter all the way down.
-Furthermore, by dragging and dropping, I will assign envelope 1 to filter 1 cutoff, filter 2 cutoff and finally to the amp of the noise generator.
-In the end, we can hear that the envelope is triggering the aforementioned parameters.
+Let's move on to the envelope section.
+I recommend we pay attention to the Envelope 4 and Envelope 1 tabs.
+In the envelope 4 section, I will set a higher attack and somewhat higher release.
+Moving forward to envelope 1, I will put a concise attack and release compared to the previous one.
+Finally, I will bring the level parameter down.
+Furthermore, by dragging and dropping, I will assign envelope 1 to filter 1 cutoff, filter 2 cutoff, and finally to the amp of the noise generator.
+Ultimately, we can hear that the Envelope is triggering the parameters above.

-Vibrato should be already assigned by default and you can find it in the yellow macro section down to the right of the interface.
+Vibrato should be already assigned by default, and you can find it in the yellow macro section down to the right of the interface.
 Just turn the knob and add the amount to your liking.
 It seems to me that our funky synth stab is moving along nicely.
-In conclusion, I will polish the sound with few effects found within Massive.
-The first one will be the distortion to add more grit and finally the reverb to add some space.
-At last, let’s play that funky music!
+In conclusion, I will polish the sound with a few effects within Massive.
+The first will be the distortion to add more grit and the reverb to add some space.
+At last, let's play that funky music!

 ~Full Processed sound